Research

 Studying the same AGB stars, I also investigate any planets or companions orbiting around them.
 Their significant mass-loss and changes in their physical characteristics can have a significant impact on any companions orbiting around them.
 To fully understand the evolution of planetary systems, we need to study the AGB phase and the role that companions play in this process.

-Most AGB stars have at least one companion, and the sudden changes in the star’s characteristics can completely transform the planetary or binary system.
+Most AGB stars have at least one companion, and the sudden changes in the star’s characteristics throughout the AGB phase can completely transform the planetary or binary system.
 To understand whether the companion survives this phase and explain the presence of planets orbiting around White Dwarfs, we need to study their orbital evolution.
 This involves taking into account the stellar mass-loss rate, mass accretion efficiency onto the companion, and tidal interactions between the star and its companion.

 Our research will help build coherent models of planetary systems orbiting evolved AGB stars, shedding light on the fate of planetary systems and their companions as stars evolve.